innFactory/bootstrap-aws-serverless/readme.md

 AWS Ressources are defined in `./stacks/` using SST and/or CDK.
 Entrypoint of the SST Application is `./sst.config.ts`

+##### ApiStack

+-   Definition of the api gateway(s) with its routes and lambda handlers
+-   As an example you can find a api gateway v1, which is used for REST endpoints
+-   Api gateway v2 is a HTTP and web socket api gateway

+##### DynamoDbStack

+-   Here are the encrypted table definitions of dynamoDb

+##### KeysStack

+-   Manages the available KMS Keys

+##### CognitoStack

+-   Allows to create multiple cognito instances

+##### AlarmStack

+-   Creates cloudwatch alarms and registers them to a sns topic
+-   The lambda handler of the sns topic sends the alarm to registered webhooks
+    -   The webhooks are read from a aws secret which has to be of the format of `services/functions/alarms/domain/models/alarmRecipients.ts`
+    -   Currently there is only an implementation for teams webhooks
+-   It is also possible to register a sns topic to the aws chatbot.
+The aws chatbot can format alarms and send them to registered webhooks

 #### Lambda Handlers

 Source code for the lambda handlers can be found in `./services/functions/` and `./services/common/`.
 Entrypoints of handlers are always located in `./services/functions/<domain_object>/application/handler/` where `<domain_object>` stands for the name of a domain object.